Brynberian: Chapel

 Brynberian Independent Chapel is a Grade II listed building and may have been built, as others were, to serve the settlement which was some distance from the parish church.
 The chapel was founded in 1690, one of the earliest in the locality, and the movement spread from Brynberian to other local settlements.
 Thomas Beynon was an early minister; he died in 1729.
 The chapel was rebuilt in 1808.
 The present building dates from 1842 and the interior from 1882.
 Chapel records are held by Dyfed Family History Society.

 Prehistoric sites

 Nearby Pentre Ifan is one of the largest cromlechs in Wales, and in close proximity is Bedd yr Afanc, a burial chamber that over time has degraded.

-About a mile to the south west of Brynberian is Waun Mawn, a site proposed to be the precursor to one of the stone circles of Stonehenge.
+About a mile to the southwest of Brynberian is Waun Mawn, a site believed to be the precursor to one of the stone circles of Stonehenge.